-The definitions of the indicators included in Healthcare Quarterly begin on page 22.
+The definitions of the seclusion and restraint indicators included in Healthcare Quarterly begin on page 29.

 Elective surgery

 Elective surgery is planned surgery that can be booked in advance.
 As a result of a specialist clinical assessment, patients are placed on a waiting list and given a clinical priority category depending on the urgency of their condition.
 This section contains information about the data and methods used for calculating measures of activity and performance for elective surgery.